 Will the practice or GP continue to be able to choose the indemnity cover they want at a price they have agreed with that provider?MDDUS has continually highlighted to the DHSC through all our discussions the need for GPs and practices to have the right to choose their MDO service and not be financially disadvantaged if they want to opt out of SBIS.
 We still do not know if there will be a choice in future or if SBIS will be compulsory.
 We believe that GPs should make their own decisions and not be frog-marched into a claims-only scheme which may not meet all their needs and which may put the interest of the taxpayer ahead of that of the doctor.
 Close

-Does that mean I could have several different types of indemnity cover with different providers?If the DHSC remove the right to choose your indemnity provider you will automatically be signed into SBIS but you will need additional cover for the things that SBIS does not cover.
+Does that mean I could have several different types of indemnity cover with different providers?If the DHSC remove the right to choose your indemnity provider you will automatically be registered with SBIS but you will need additional cover from MDDUS for the many areas of support and representation that SBIS does not cover.
 Close

 Will it cover the whole of the UK?The scheme will cover GPs in England and Wales.
 In October 2017 former health secretary Jeremy Hunt announced that a new state-backed indemnity scheme would be introduced for GPs in England from April 2019.
 Read our reaction at the time here.
 Matt Hancock, Health secretary confirmed at the RCGP Conference in October that the scheme would be introduced from April 2019.
 Read the latest government statement here.

 The Welsh government announced in May 2018 that their scheme will be aligned as far as possible to the scheme in England.
 You can access the Welsh government statement here and our response to the Welsh government announcement here.